zks0002/fixedpoint/docs/source/FixedPoint.rst

         On initial import, logging is disabled.

-        Any time this method is called, *fixedpoint.log* is erased.
+        When this method is called the first time after import, *fixedpoint.log* is erased.

     ..  staticmethod:: disable_logging()